mayankk2308/purge-wrangler/README.md

 # tb1 for Thunderbolt 1 Macs, tb2 for Thunderbolt 2 Macs, not both together
 $ sudo ./purge-wrangler.sh patch [tb1 tb2]

-# For example, to patch a Thunderbolt 2 macOS
+# For example, to patch a Thunderbolt 2 mac
 $ sudo ./purge-wrangler.sh patch tb2
 ```